jooming02/gaming-dashboard/README.md

 # 🎮 GameStats Dashboard

-A **high-performance React + TypeScript** dashboard that simulates a real-time game analytics environment.
+A gaming dashboard that simulates the game analytics environment.
 It features a fully interactive leaderboard for over **10,000 players**, complete with search, sort, pagination, and visual indicators.

 ## 🚀 Live Preview